illyasa369/Learning-AWS/aws-cli-commands.md

 ```
 aws configure   # Begins credentials set up process.

-aws sts get-caller-identity	# Returns information about the AWS identity currenly in use.
+aws sts get-caller-identity	# Returns information about the AWS identity currently in use.
 ```
 <br>